-Christina O’Keeffe is the WSS Foundation Treasurer and Board Member.
+Christina O’Keeffe is a WSS Foundation Board member.
 She lives in Columbus, Ohio with her husband and two children.
 Her youngest son is diagnosed with WSS and inspires her advocacy work for children with special needs and those with disabilities to achieve their full potential.
 She has more than 15 years of leadership experience in state government, non-profit and grassroots organizations and is an active member in her community to address socioeconomic issues.
 Christina is a Certified Economic Development Finance Professional and holds a Bachelor of Science in Natural Resources and Economics from The Ohio State University.

 Kim Lagravinese is a WSS Foundation Board Member.
 She lives in New York with her husband and three children.
 Her son was diagnosed with WSS in April 2017 when he was 19 months old.
 After this initial diagnosis, the WSS Foundation provided Kim and her family with a wealth of information and resources that they had been searching for.
 She is committed to giving back by promoting WSS research and helping other families navigate their way through WSS diagnoses.
 Kim is a Patent and Corporate Attorney, and holds a Bachelor of Science in Engineering and Management, Masters of Business Administration (MBA), and Juris Doctor (JD).